-The biggest similarity between horizontal and vertical smokers is that they both use fuel sources to cook your food indirectly through radiant heat and smoke.
+The biggest similarity between horizontal and vertical smokers is that they both use fuel sources for cooking your food indirectly through radiant heat and smoke.

-The gas and electricity smokers are convenient and easy to operate, but they don’t offer the flavorful appeal of the wood smokers.
+Gas and electricity smokers are convenient and easy to operate, but they don’t offer the flavorful appeal of wood smokers.

 Pros of Vertical and Horizontal Smokers

 Both of these smokers make up for excellent choices to upgrade your BBQ experience.
 Here’s how their strong points compare.

 Pros of vertical smokers

 - Ideal for cooking large volumes of food